Constraining the axiverse with reionization: Axion cosmology

-where $T_\mathrm{Id} \simeq 2.5 m_a$ is the inverse decay threshold, and $A_\mathrm{Id}$ is a phenomenological factor that solely depends on the axion mass~\cite{Jain:2024dtw}.
+where $T_\mathrm{Id} \simeq 2.5 m_a$ is the inverse decay threshold, $m_\gamma$ is the plasma mass and $A_\mathrm{Id}$ is a phenomenological factor that solely depends on the axion mass~\cite{Jain:2024dtw}.
 In the region of interest, the contribution from $e^+ e^-$ annihilation is negligible.
 Finally, we define the total abundance of axions, $\mathcal{F}_a$, “as if the axion were stable”~\cite{Langhoff:2022bij}, as the sum of the freeze-in contributions from the Primakoff and inverse decay processes:

 The above fitting formulae allow us to compute the fraction of would-be dark matter composed of axions before their decay, as a function of the axion mass $m_a$, the axion–photon coupling $g_{a\gamma\gamma}$, and the reheat temperature $T_{\rm reh}$.
 This fraction serves as the input for the next stage of our analysis.